wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     1. Enters how many armies they wish to use for the defense
     2. Selects to confirm the defense
 6. System does the following:
-    1. Rolls the corresponding attack, defense dice
-    2. Orders the results from highest to lowest on both sides
-    3. Compares the results to calculate casualites
-    4. Displays the casualty results with die rolls
+    1. Displays the casualty results with die rolls
 7. AP confirms the results of the battle
 8. System displays the following:
     1. The remaining number of armies in each territory involved